coding-to-music/coding-to-music.github.io/docs/source/Help-about/help.rst

   Mid-February 2021 Discovered ReadTheDocs Sphinx reStructuredText Screenshot of GitHub contributions 2021-04-03

-Screenshot May 29 2021 Making Progress Tweet
+May 29 2021 Submitted Sitemaps started at 3 and one month later 221 URL's
 -----------------------------------------------------------------------------------

 .. figure:: /assets/Help-about/Screenshot-2021-05-29-making-progress.png
   :align: center
-  :width: 100 %
+  :width: 50 %

-  Screenshot May 29 2021 Making Progress Tweet
+  May 29 2021 Submitted Sitemaps started at 3 and one month later 221 URL's

 Contributions to Github Lately